Skip to main content

 • If you have played a few games on Hanab Live, then you may have noticed that the website has several features.

 • The website has an extensive documentation.
-You can get to that page by pressing the "Help" icon in the upper-right part of the website lobby.
+(You can also get to that page by pressing the "Help" icon in the upper-right part of the website lobby.)

 • Below are a few of the most important features that a beginner should know about.